-As of March 30, 2023
+As of February 3, 2025

-Table 1 below shows the number of youth on probation, as of the first day of each calendar year, categorized according to the zip code of their last known residence.
+Table 1 below shows the number of youths on probation, as of the first day of each calendar year, categorized according to the zip code of their last known residence.
 This data includes youth in preadjudication, on informal probation, on formal probation and those supported by Probation under Extended Foster Care.
-The top ten (10) neighborhoods with the highest average number of youth (2020-2023) under Probation's jurisdiction are highlighted.
+The top ten (11) neighborhoods with the highest average number of youth (2021-2024) under Probation's jurisdiction are highlighted.